Labbeti/aac-metrics/README.md

 [9] DCASE website task6a description: https://dcase.community/challenge2023/task-automated-audio-captioning#evaluation

 ## Citation
-If you use **SPIDEr-max**, you can cite the following paper using BibTex:
+If you use **SPIDEr-max**, you can cite the following paper using BibTex :
 ```
 @inproceedings{labbe:hal-03810396,
     TITLE = {{Is my automatic audio captioning system so bad? spider-max: a metric to consider several caption candidates}},